arorayash/rc-trigger-plus/README.md

 ## License

-rc-trigger is released under the MIT license.
+trigger-plus is released under the MIT license.